johnsylvain/blog/src/pages/2020-11-30-internet-radio.md

 ## Demo

-This post is inspired by own internet radio station, Lounge FM.
+This post is inspired by my own internet radio station, Lounge FM.
 You can view the site on [lounge.cool](https://lounge.cool) and the source code [on GitHub](https://github.com/johnsylvain/loungefm).
 We will only be talking about the streaming engine, not the frontend UI.

 ## Preperation